rezaeikarjani/sdx-course-hw/README.md

 1. On the forked repo page, hover over the top left corner to see the sidebar.
 2. Once the sidebar is visible, click on `mange --> member`.
 3. On the project members page, click on the blue button `invite members` on the top right.
-4. Search for `a.b.z.m` and add the TA with the owner role.
+4. Search for `???` and add the TA with the owner role.
+(THIS PART REQUIRES UPDATE FROM THE MAIN TAs)

 ## Create a Project in Rahti